TPG's mobile offering is lean and mean.

 TPG Mobile: Customer support and satisfaction

-Most Aussie telcos aren't known for fantastic customer service, and unfortunately, TPG Mobile is no different.
+Most Aussie telcos aren't known for fantastic customer service, and unfortunately, TPG is no different when it comes to its mobile plans.
 According to the user-generated reviews site Product Reviews, TPG Mobile has a measly score of 1.7 out of 5.
-While that doesn't sound great, it is still better than Optus and Telstra's shocking 1.4-star rating.
+While that doesn't sound great, it is still better than Optus and Telstra's shocking 1.3-star and 1.4-star respective ratings.

 If you do need help, there are a few channels you can turn to.
 The TPG website is home to a support hub, which should answer most of the questions you have, and for those that it can't answer, you may find help in the TPG Community, which is the telco's online forum.
 Alternatively, you can get assistance through the app (more info on that below) or by calling one of the following numbers: